jonsabbagh1992/nasdaq_dwh/README.md

 2. **Automated Data Pipeline**

 To be able to provide to functionality of updating the database with new data on a given cadence (e.g. daily, hourly etc..), a proper scheduler would be required.
 Airflow seems like a perfect choice.
-Future enhancements will leverage the powerful abilities of airflow.
+Future enhancements will leverage the powerful abilities of Airflow.

 3. **Multi-User Access**